 Determination of feasibility of a project can be done using NPV method.
 This method calculates the present value of cash flows in and out.
-In the present research cash flow is a. arrowroot
+In the present research cash flow is calculated based on the initial cash flow (at the beginning of the project) and operating cash flow.
+The procedure of determination of the NPV is following steps.